JohnDanner/wiki_XML/README.md

-# wiki_XML
+## wiki_XML
-file to convert to text for project 1
+# textfiles for project 1, the XML was too big unfortunately, may try something else...